Thread: A Logic-Based Data Organization Paradigm for How-To Question Answering with Retrieval Augmented Generation: Limitations

-\textit{\textbf{Incident Mitigation.}} Incident Mitigation~\citep{shetty2022autotsg, an2024nissist, jiang2024xpert} is essential for operating large-scale cloud services, where engineers use Troubleshooting Guides (TSGs) to address incidents.
-Each step in incident mitigation can yield different outcomes depending on the state, making it suitable for testing \method on `dynamic how-to questions'.
-Unlike the other open-domain datasets, we perform a human evaluation involving twenty on-call engineers (OCEs) responsible for incident mitigation.
-We collect five incidents, classified into two simple and three hard ones based on their mitigation steps in history.
-Each OCE is tasked with mitigating all five incidents, using randomly ordered baselines per incident to avoid familiarity bias.
-The RAG system initiates automated mitigation for each incident; if it encounters a failure at any step, an OCE intervenes to address the issue before the system resumes automated procedures\footnote{Varying across new-hire and experienced OCEs.
-Mitigating one incident costs each OCE around 30 minutes to 1 hour manually, and we collect five incidents to ensure consistency, engagement, and ethical treatment.
+\textit{\textbf{Incident Mitigation.}} IcM~\citep{shetty2022autotsg,an2024nissist} is critical for managing large-scale cloud services, where engineers rely on Troubleshooting Guides (TSGs) to resolve incidents.
+Each step can lead to different outcomes based on system states, making this dataset suitable for testing \method on dynamic how-to questions.
+Unlike the open-domain datasets, we conduct a human evaluation with twenty on-call engineers (OCEs) responsible for incident mitigation.
+Each OCE mitigates five incidents, with baseline methods randomly assigned per incident to prevent familiarity bias.
+Our RAG system attempts automated mitigation, and if a failure occurs, an OCE intervenes before the system resumes\footnote{Varying across new-hire and experienced OCEs.
 Note that one OCE's data was contaminated during the experiment, so we removed that OCE's data.}.